Jnapfx/Javier-6-months-projects/docs/about.md

 ---

 ### Core Interests & Expertise
-- **🔍 Threat Modeling** – Analyzing system architectures to identify potential attack vectors and applying countermeasures.
+- **Threat Modeling** – Analyzing system architectures to identify potential attack vectors and applying countermeasures.
-- **🚨 Incident Response** – Developing and executing response procedures from detection through remediation.
+- **Incident Response** – Developing and executing response procedures from detection through remediation.
-- **📝 Detailed Documentation** – Creating clear, structured, and visually engaging documentation for SOC workflows, detection rules, and incident response playbooks.
+- **Detailed Documentation** – Creating clear, structured, and visually engaging documentation for SOC workflows, detection rules, and incident response playbooks.
-- **💻 VM & Container Environments** – Building and configuring virtualized and containerized labs using VMs and Docker for testing, training, and simulating security incidents.
+- **VM & Container Environments** – Building and configuring virtualized and containerized labs using VMs and Docker for testing, training, and simulating security incidents.
-- **🤖 Prompt Engineering**– Designing and refining prompts for AI tools to generate accurate, efficient, and context-aware outputs, supporting security workflows and automation.
+- **Prompt Engineering**– Designing and refining prompts for AI tools to generate accurate, efficient, and context-aware outputs, supporting security workflows and automation.

 ---